vechiato/vechiato.github.io/content/blog/Book Crossplane The Cloud Native Control Plane.md

 ##### A Glimpse Into the Future

-This chapter gives readers a preview of what they can expect to achieve by the end of the book.
-Farcic describes various capabilities that Crossplane can provide, such as creating and managing Kubernetes clusters, databases, and applications through simple declarative manifests.
-The chapter emphasizes the ease and efficiency of using Crossplane to manage complex infrastructure.
+This chapter gives a preview of what they can expect to achieve by the end of the book.
+Farcic describes various capabilities that Crossplane can provide, such as creating and managing Kubernetes clusters, databases, and applications through simple declarative manifests and emphasises the ease and efficiency of using Crossplane to manage complex infrastructure.

 #### Chapter 2: Providers and Managed Resources